ron-ct/ron-ct/README.md

                               2. Memory: 36K of RAM and 2K of ROM.
                               3. Processing speed: Ranged from 50,000 to 100,000 instructions per second.
                               4. Clock speed: 1.024 MHz.
-                              5. Unique storage technology: Used rope memory so,
+                              5. Unique storage technology: Used rope memory.
+                              So
                                 No Human is limited.
                                  You are probably viewing this on a PC, Smartphone or Smart device that is 100,000 times more powerful than the computer that took humans to the moon!

 <!---